There’s an interesting dichotomy between married couples’ view of life insurance.

 And the list may go on and on.

 Group B has not even contemplated life insurance coverage.
 This is a varied group.
 For the lucky few, they have ample assets to cover loss of earned income upon death and, in effect, self-insure their own death.
 Others have free coverage from employment (e.g., one times or more salary equivalents) that they may or may not elect to supplement by purchasing, through their employment, multiples of their salary (e.g., 3 times their salary in addition to the one times their salary provided at no cost to them from group work policies).
-And, then too, there is the group who simply has no choice since they are uninsurable due to health or background impediments.
+Lastly, there is the group who simply has no choice since they are uninsurable due to health or background impediments.
 Still, others do not even consider securing life insurance.

 At the time of divorce, Group A and Group B may no longer have full autonomy in making their own choices, at least with respect to providing protection in the event of death.
 The spouse paying support, be it alimony or child support or both, may be ordered by the court to provide life insurance coverage in order to guarantee the continuation of their support obligations in the event of death.
-Here, as in other areas, the decision to have or not to have life insurance is no longer voluntary.
+As in other areas, the decision here to have or not to have life insurance is no longer voluntary.

 How much protection does the couple need today and hereafter?
 Should they create a decreasing obligation as support liabilities are reduced over time?
 How many years of coverage do they need?